skolakoda/teorija-razvoja-igara/20-fizika/index.md

 • Numerical integrator
 • Game engine interface

+A rigid body is just a shape defined by the developer that is implicitly defined to be non-deformable.

 ### Jedinice i mere

 Units of measure don’t matter in any physics calculation.
 All the formulas will work, as long as you are consistent.
 A measure of distance can therefore be anything you like: meters, feet, inches, and so on.